PAUL RADIN PAPERS Provenance Biographical Note/Scope and Content

 Several languages are used throughout the collection in addition to English.
 Many of the notes from lectures in Europe were written in German whereas Spanish was used for a number of publications pertaining to Latin America.
 Furthermore, most of the texts about native languages were written bilingually using that language together with the corresponding national language, either English or Spanish.

 Paul Radin Series 1, Correspondence: The bulk of the correspondence consists of facsimiles from collections at other institutions, which is detailed above under "Provenance."
 The correspondence pertains to Paul Radin, colleagues, associates, and family as well as the languages and cultures of a number of ethnic groups.
+After Radin's death in 1959, first his widow, Doris Radin, and then his would-be biographer, Mary Sacharoff-Fast Wolf, continued the Radin related correspondence.
 Not included in the index is the correspondence on microfiche (Canada); a bound appointment book; and a facsimile copy of the file regarding Radin from the U.S. Federal Bureau of Investigation.
 The FBI file documents Radin's global travels and activities pertaining to communism and black-white relations.

 Subject index to ethnic groups noted in correspondence: